-Self-Financing your Start-up
+1. Self-Finance your Start-up Business

 Also Read: How to Start a Business in India?

-So there you have it all, popular financial techniques of funding your Start-up business.
+So there you have it all, popular financial techniques for funding your Start-up business.
 Out of all the mentioned techniques, at least one shall be definitely helpful in getting funding for your start-up enterprise.
-Get ready with all the bootstrapping processes and launch your start-up while choosing best from the available options.
+Get ready with all the bootstrapping processes and launch your start-up while choosing the best from the available options.